 $2.00

-Helping support this site will ensure that this will be kept going as long as I have the time and energy for this.
-I would appreciate it if you just leave out your name or details like your country’s name or other information so that the donations will totally be anonymous.
+Helping support this site will ensure that it will be kept going as long as I have the time and energy for this.
+I’d appreciate it if you just leave out your name or details like your country’s name or other info so that the donations will totally be anonymous.
 This is a labor of love and I intend to keep it that way for as long as I can.
 Ric.

 Dec 29, 2015 @ 05:17:15